C.S. Lewis and the World's Last Night « Catholic Insight

 There is much talk of the ‘last days’, the apocalypse, the end of the world.
-In in the midst of the turmoil that swirls around us – but, we may trust, not within us – Catholics should keep three things in mind.
+In in the midst of the turmoil that swirls around us – but hopefully not within us – Catholics, especially on this Fatima memorial, should keep three things in mind.
 Well, at least these three:

-We are always in the ‘last days’, since the first advent of Christ, ushering in the New Covenant, all of which is ‘apocalyptic’ in the sense of revealing what was hidden in the shadows and signs of the Old Covenant, and making all things new.
+First, we are always in the ‘last days’, since the first advent of Christ, ushering in the New Covenant, all of which is ‘apocalyptic’ in the sense of revealing what was hidden in the shadows and signs of the Old Covenant, and making all things new.

-We know neither the day nor the hour when these last days will lead to the final day, or, more to the point, the final moment, when Christ will return again in glory, like a thief in the night.
+Second, we should keep in mind that we know neither the day nor the hour when these last days will lead to the final day, or, more to the point, the final moment, when Christ will return again in glory, like a thief in the night.
 Many will not expect His coming, which is why He asks us always to be prepared, our loins girded and our lamps lit.
 The best way to do that?
-By being found doing our duty, what is our task at hand – whether that be anything from the family laundry, to composing a sonata, to praying – all at the right time, in the right mode and measure.
+By being found doing our duty, what is our task at hand – whether that be anything from the family laundry, to playing a sonata, to praying – all at the right time, in the right mode and measure.

 And, finally, we should recall that any moment could be our own ‘last moment’, our personal final day, when our Lord and Saviour comes to us personally, asking for an account of our souls.
 If we’re doing what we’re meant to be doing, then we may hope to hear those words, ‘Well done, good and faithful servant…’, entering into a joy that never ends, and has no final day.
 Should we not look forward to that with anticipation?
 Marana tha!